 While flexible working practices are highly recommended to get the most out of employees, during urgent situations it’s important that the employees reciprocate.
 This might require working extra hours or grinding especially hard to get a project completed on time.

 Adaptability also means being flexible to the working habits and personalities of your colleagues.
-If you’re collaborating with teammates who prefer to work remotely, you may need to learn how to use tools like Slack for video conferencing and Asana for managing projects.
+If you’re collaborating with teammates who prefer to work remotely, you may need to learn how to use tools like Zoom for video conferencing and Asana for managing projects.

 If you’re outgoing and talkative, you may need to adapt to your introverted colleagues who require quiet environments in order to work productivity.
 If you’re naturally introverted, asking a few friendly questions here and there will help to build rapport with your outgoing colleagues.

 Technical competency makes you a valuable asset to a team, but an understanding of the wider industry makes you irreplaceable.
 Keeping tabs on the industry shouldn’t just be a responsibility for the leadership team – everyone should have a keen interest in marketplace trends.

 By reading industry periodicals and regularly checking what the competition is offering, you can help the company to stay on the right course and avoid being blindsided by new threats that no one else noticed.

 In the NFL, the players with the highest “football IQ” don’t just practice drills pertaining to their position; they spend an inordinate amount of time studying videos on opposing strong teams for trend recognition.
 This allows them to decipher what the opponent is going to do and adjust course immediately, which can seem paranormal to those watching the game from the sidelines.